CONUS experiment: Shield

-Although CEυNS is the neutrino interaction with the highest cross section, it still is a rare process.
+Although CEνNS is the neutrino interaction with the highest cross section, it still is a rare process.
 Moreover, since it comes with a very small energy and momentum transfer (<1 keV), a suitable detector needs to be shielded from any additional background.
 The three main background types and their mitigation strategies applied in CONUS are summarized here:

 The relevant backgrounds can be put into 3 different categories: